martolini/sdv/README.md

 Running `yarn commit`

-will guide you in creating a nice commit.
+will guide you in creating a nice commit -- this is a commitizen friendly repo.

 ## Acknowledgments